KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `channelsToAlpha`
-Calculates an average value from each pixel's included channels and applies that value to the pixel's alpha channel.
+**(Alpha channel filter)** Calculates an average value from each pixel's included channels and applies that value to the pixel's alpha channel.

 Creates an ActionObject for the `channels-to-alpha` primitive function.